imfatant/test/README.md

 # ArduPilot Blue - A beginner's guide
 This is my continuously updated (as of 14/05/2018, DD/MM/20YY) beginner's guide to setting up the BeagleBone Blue with Mirko Denecke's port of ArduPilot (https://github.com/mirkix/ardupilotblue).
 This guide is based in great part upon similar documents at Patrick Poirier's PocketPilot project (https://github.com/PocketPilot/PocketPilot).
 Many thanks to both these fine individuals, and others too @ https://gitter.im/mirkix/BBBMINI, for their superb work!

 I take a minimalistic approach.
 Only necessary steps are shown, excepting that I install Git for the sake of convenience.
-Information found elsewhere may indicate steps that are no longer necessary due to the software having been updated, or steps that only apply to other platforms (BBBMINI or PocketPilot, etc).
+Information found elsewhere may indicate steps that are no longer necessary due to the software updates, or steps that only apply to other platforms (BBBMINI or PocketPilot, etc).

 ## Part 1 - Preparation
 0) Before I begin, I want to stress that supplying the BeagleBone Blue with adequate power is a must.
 Typically, we'll be attaching quite a few navigation-related peripherals to it, and they'll not behave correctly without enough juice.